Cat-Denton/mr-robogers-neighborhood/README.md

 Test: "It should return a string with all numbers that include numeral 1 replaced by "Beep!" and all numbers that include numeral 2 replaced by "Boop!"."
 Expect(roboRoger(2).toEqual("0 Beep!
 Boop!"))

 Test: "It should return a string with all numbers that include numeral 1 replaced by "Beep!" all numbers that include the numeral 2 replaced by "Boop!" and all numbers that include numeral 3 replaced by "Won't you be my neighbor?"."
+Expect(roboRoger(3).toEqual("0 Beep!
+Boop!
+Won't you be my neighbor?"))

+Test: "It should return a string with rules as the previous test, but the rule for numeral 3 should have priority of numeral 2 which should have priority over numeral 1."
+Expect(roboRoger(13).toEqual("0 Beep!
+Boop!
+Won't you be my neighbor?
+4 5 6 7 8 9 Beep!
+Beep!
+Boop!
+Won't you be my neightbor?"))